GRAYSON COUNTY AMATEUR RADIO CLUB OFFICERS

 The veteran members of the group are more than happy to assist the newcomers with technical questions and assistance.
 Need help getting your shack and antenna set-up?
 We have a special group within the club just for that purpose.
 Not sure if ham radio is for you?
 Come out to a special event station and we’ll get you on the air!
 We even offer classes to help you earn your license.
 We don’t forget the lady hams either, there is a friendly group of lady operators in GCARC who are always happy to have new ladies join their ranks.

 Our monthly meetings are casual affairs, get to know your fellow hams in the area and maybe even learn something new about ham radio.
-Come out and say hello at our next monthly meeting which takes place on the third Tuesday of every month at the Grayson County Courthouse, 7:00 p.m..
-Of course we hope to see you for a treat at Braum’s afterwards as well!
+Come out and say hello and enjoy food and drink at our next monthly meeting which takes place presently on

 The purpose of the Grayson County Amateur Radio Club